gravitational/teleport/docs/4.2/oidc.md

 ### Optional: Prompt

-By default Teleport will require end users with a prompt to select an account each time even if the user has only one account.
+By default, Teleport will prompt end users to select an account each time they log in even if the user only has one account.

 Teleport 4.2 now lets Teleport Admins configure this option.
 Since `prompt` is optional, by setting the variable to an empty string Teleport will override the default `select_account`.